carbuncle-ffxiv/carbuncle/README.md

 ## Contributing

-I welcome contributions from the community.
+We welcome contributions from the community.
 If you have ideas for improvements or find issues, please open a pull request or submit an issue.

 ## Self-Hosting